McRib

 The McRib is a barbecue-flavored pork sandwich periodically sold by the international fast food restaurant chain McDonald's.
-It was first introduced to the McDonald's menu in 1981, following test marketing the year before.
+It was first introduced to the McDonald's menu in 1981.

 After poor sales, it was removed from the menu in 1985.
 It was reintroduced in 1989, staying on the menu until 2005 in many countries.
 Since 2006, it has generally been made available for a short time each year in most markets where it is sold, typically during the fall season, although it is a permanent menu item at McDonald's restaurants in Germany and Luxembourg.